Our approach to monitoring forces

 Routine monitoring identifies apparent issues for closer scrutiny.
 Some of these will be outside the control of the force and local policing body, or will already have been tackled; but some may be indicators of systemic or management failings in the force.
 The decision on whether to follow up any concerns with the force and local policing body rests with the HMI who leads on HMICFRS’s relationship with that force area.

 There are two stages in HMICFRS’s monitoring process:

 - Scan – The default phase of monitoring, the scanning phase uses data and information from a range of sources to highlight poor or deteriorating performance and identify potential areas of concern.
 Quarterly monitoring will be undertaken and a summary monitoring report produced that will be discussed with HMIs and, if possible causes for concern are found, at the regular monitoring group meetings.

-- Engage – If a force is not responding to a cause of concern, or if it is not succeeding in managing, mitigating or eradicating the cause of concern, it is probable they will be moved to the Engage phase.
+- Engage – If a force is not responding to a cause of concern, or if it is not succeeding in managing, mitigating or eradicating the cause of concern, it is probable it will be moved to the Engage phase.
 In the Engage phase, forces will develop an improvement plan to address the specific cause(s) of concern that has caused them to be placed in the advanced phase of the monitoring process.
-The force may receive support from external organisations such as the College of Policing or the National Police Chiefs Council, brokered by HMICFRS.
+The force may receive support from external organisations such as the College of Policing or the National Police Chiefs’ Council, brokered by HMICFRS.